 This is one of the best and easiest love songs you can play on any string instrument.
 While there are more chords than your standard beginner songs, it helps a lot that the tempo is a very relaxed 72 BPM.
 You can strum it like any other beginner.
 Or you can impress the one you are courting with an excellent arpeggio.
 Regardless of how you want to play this song, expect that it will only be the most beautiful melody you’ll ever hear.

-3. You are My Sunshine by Jimmie Davis
+3. You Are My Sunshine by Jimmie Davis

 Album | You are My Sunshine |